Continuing my look back at the Mystifier, the quarterly newsletter of the Houdini Historical Center that ran from 1991-2003.

 My wife Helen and I recently attended a workshop which presented the beginning of a Houdini musical–hopefully for Broadway.
 Finally, I have also seen stories in the press about a new Houdini movie.
 HOUDINI LIVES!

-I'm not sure what the musical was (certainly it never appeared in Broadway), but the movie was almost certainly the on-again off-again Ray Stark project, which was in the news at this time as being on-again.
+The play Sid is talking about is likely the musical that ultimately appeared at the Goodspeed Opera House in 1997 (it didn't make it to Broadway).
+The movie was almost certainly the on-again off-again Ray Stark project, which was in the news at this time as on-again.

-The newsletter concludes with the news that the 1992 Magic Collectors Association convention will be held in Appleton May 7-9, the first time the convention was to be held outside Chicago.
-A special expanded Houdini exhibit would be created especially for the weekend.
+The newsletter concludes with the news that the 1992 Magic Collectors Association convention will be held in Appleton May 7-9, the first time the convention was to be held outside Chicago, and that a special expanded Houdini exhibit would be created especially for the weekend.

 Volume 2, Number 1